Price, West win Newport News, Chesapeake mayoral race

-HAMPTON ROADS, Va. - McKinley Price and Richard West were re-elected as mayors of Newport News and Chesapeake, respectively, in special elections held in Hampton Roads Tuesday.
+HAMPTON ROADS, Va. - McKinley Price and Richard West won the mayoral elections in Newport News and Chesapeake, respectively, in special elections held in Hampton Roads Tuesday.

 Both candidates are incumbents.